 - Cons: Item selection varies, so if you find an item you like, it’s best to act quickly.
 Since ReStores are independently owned, policies will vary by location, but sales are often final.
 Be sure to conduct a detailed inspection of any items you plan to purchase.
 ReStores do not typically offer or arrange delivery.

-- How to shop: Find your nearest Habitat for Humanity ReStore
+- Find your nearest Habitat for Humanity ReStore

 Note: New Uses has limited locations in Illinois, Ohio, and Minnesota.